Brian Gimmillaro: Career

-During the mid 1960s, Gimmillaro worked at Lucky Stores.
-Following his education, Gimmillaro sold products for General Mills during the early 1970s before he was a substitute until the mid 1970s.
-During his teaching career between 1972 to 1977, Gimmillaro worked at La Mirada High School and Gahr High School.
+During the mid-1960s, Gimmillaro worked at Lucky Stores.
+Following his education, Gimmillaro sold products for General Mills during the early 1970s before he was a substitute until the mid-1970s.
+During his teaching career between 1972 and 1977, Gimmillaro worked at La Mirada High School and Gahr High School.
 Some of the subjects Gimmillaro was a teacher in were politics and math.

 While at Gahr, Gimmillaro began his coaching experience in 1978.
 As part of the CIF Southern Section, Gimmillaro's girls volleyball team won the 3-A division in 1979 and the 5-A division in 1984.
 At California Interscholastic Federation events, his team won the California Division I championship in 1983.
-Upon leaving Ghar, Gimmillaro had 142 wins and 15 losses in high school volleyball by 1985.
+Upon leaving Gahr, Gimmillaro had 142 wins and 15 losses in high school volleyball by 1985.

 In August 1985, Gimmillaro joined the women's volleyball team at Long Beach State as their associate head coach.
 He worked for Long Beach State in an interim position before becoming their head coach in December 1985.
-As part of the Big West Conference, Gimmillaro and Long Beach State were first in the regular season thirteen times between 1991 to 2014.
+As part of the Big West Conference, Gimmillaro and Long Beach State were first in the regular season thirteen times between 1991 and 2014.

 After winning their first NCAA Division I women's volleyball tournament in 1989, Gimmillaro's team re-won the championship in 1993 and 1998.
 At the NCAA Division I event, Gimmillaro and Long Beach were the runner-ups in 1991.
 They were also second during the 2001 edition.
 While at Long Beach State, Gimmillaro won his 700th game in 2010 and his 800th in 2015.
 Gimmillaro ended his coaching tenure with Long Beach State in 2017.
-With his 835 wins and 221 losses, Gimmillaro was in the top 25 for most overall women's volleyball wins by a NCAA Division I coach during 2022.
+With his 835 wins and 221 losses, Gimmillaro was in the top 25 for most overall women's volleyball wins by an NCAA Division I coach during 2022.

 Apart from his head coaching tenure, Gimmillaro joined the California Juniors Volleyball Club as their owner in 1982.
 Gimmillaro was employed with the United States women's national volleyball team in business management before they competed in the 1984 Summer Olympics.
 While at Long Beach State, Gimmillaro decided to not work at the 1996 Summer Olympics and the University of Texas in 1997.
 With California Juniors, Gimmillaro was an assistant coach and director during the late 2000s.